-Dustin McLarty is an Assistant Professor in the School of Mechanical and Materials Engineering, a Fulbright Scholar, and graduate of the National Fuel Cell Research Center at the University of California-Irvine.
+Dustin McLarty is an Associate Professor in the School of Mechanical and Materials Engineering, a Fulbright Scholar, and graduate of the National Fuel Cell Research Center at the University of California-Irvine.
 Dr. McLarty’s research focuses on high temperature fuel cells, distributed energy systems, and renewable energy storage dynamics.
 Dr. McLarty’s Clean Energy Systems Integration lab site is here.

 Min-Kyu Song is an Assistant Professor in the School of Mechanical and Materials Engineering.
 His research emphasis is on the design of energy material interfaces, particularly fuel cells and batteries.
 Dr. Song’s website can be found here.